Discover now this amazing volcanic lake

-The area around Rome is actually home to several volcanic lakes.
-One of the lakes, Lake Nemi, is located near Olive Tree Hill.
+In fact, the area around Rome is the true home of several volcanic lakes.
+One of the lakes, Lake Nemi, is located near our cozy Olive Tree Hill and so we invite you to live this experience with us!

 Lake Nemi and Nemi, the village that is perched on the lip of the volcanic crater, offer a wide appeal.
 Whether you’re interested in mythology, history, food and authentic Italian small town life, Nemi will captivate your attention.